dave-cmd/AirBnB_clone_v2/README.md

 ---

-## NOTE TO 2019 LYFT SOFTWARE ENGINEERING APPRENTICESHIP RECRUITER
+##

-This web app has been the capstone project of my full-stack education at Holberton School and I want to show it off as a demonstration of all the skills I've learned at this school.
+This web app project is an illustration my full-stack education at Holberton School and I want to show it off as a demonstration of all the skills I've learned at this school.